btwjenpun3/image-compressor-laravel-vue/README.md

 And support ReCAPTCHA V3 for avoid bot uploader.

+This tools using <a href="https://image.intervention.io/v3">PHP Intervention Image</a> for compressing image.

 ## How to Install

 First you need to clone this repo :